bloodydoves/BattleTech-Advanced/CustomUnits/Readme.txt

     "FiringArc":60, - if set and > 10 means vehicle firing arc in degrees and vehicle have to rotate toward target to fire.
                       Working for mechs too, but you should note - direction decal will not been changed.
     "Unaffected":{
+      "MoveClamp": 0.3,       - this value controls inertia of unit.
+Unit move distance can't be greater [move distance prev. round] + MoveClamp*Speed and less [move distance prev. round] - MoveClamp*Speed.
+Only for AI.
+For Pathing: true value should be between 0.2 and 0.5.
+                                For Pathing: true default value 0.2.
+For others  default 0 (mean not apply at all).
       "DesignMasks":"true",   - if true chassis will be unaffected to all terrain design masks effects except move cost.
 Can be altered runtime via CUDesignMasksUnaffected actor's statistic value (boolean)
       "Pathing":"true",       - if true chassis will be unaffected by pathing limitations (eg can climb vertcall surface, other actors collisions, not cause filmsy objects destruction on impact).